-Squarespace raises $300M at staggering $10B valuation – TechCrunch
+Squarespace raises $300M at a staggering $10B valuation – TechCrunch

 New backers include Dragoneer, Tiger Global, D1 Capital Partners, Fidelity Management & Research Company, funds and accounts advised by T. Rowe Price Associates, Inc. and Spruce House.
 Existing backers Accel and General Atlantic also participated.

-Squarespace Founder & CEO Anthony Casalena said the fresh capital will advance the company’s growth initiatives and help it scale its product suite.
+Squarespace founder & CEO Anthony Casalena said the fresh capital will advance the company’s growth initiatives and help it scale its product suite.

 The move comes less than two months after the company filed confidentiality to go public via a direct listing or initial public offering.